All about the Hair Growth Cycle

 At MONPURE we’re about treating hair loss at the root cause.
 But to learn more about hair loss, it’s important to learn about hair growth.
-Our resident dermatologist Dr Sue Ann Chan explains further…
+Our resident dermatologist Dr Sue Ann Chan explains the hair growth cycle further…

 How does hair grow?
 Like skin cells, our hair undergoes a cycle of growth, transition, rest and renewal.
 This consists of the anagen phase (growth phase), catagen phase (transition phase), and telogen phase (resting phase).
 It is important to understand our hair growth cycle in order to help diagnose and manage a variety of scalp conditions, which may result in hair loss.